116th Congress: H.R. 1185; S. 463

 Welcoming a new child, caring for a sick spouse or parent, or facing a serious illness can change – and strain— any family’s bottom line.
 Access to uniform paid leave is essential to closing the gaps created by these major life events and helping families stay healthy both physically and financially.
 Due to systemic discrimination including health disparities, LGBTQ people facing these changes often find themselves having to choose between the caregiving or recovery time they deserve and the paycheck they need.

 We know that LGBTQ workers facing a major life event are often left with leave policies that are under-inclusive at best.
-According to a 2018 survey fewer than half of policies cover parents of all genders equally or are inclusive of the many ways that families welcome a child including through childbirth, adoption, or foster care.
+According to the 2018 U.S. LGBTQ Paid Leave survey fewer than half of policies cover parents of all genders equally or are inclusive of the many ways that families welcome a child including through childbirth, adoption, or foster care.
 Even for LGBTQ workers whose employers have a formal paid leave policy, one in five respondents to the 2018 survey reported that fears of discrimination could prevent them from requesting a leave if it would require disclosing their LGBTQ identity.

 What is the FAMILY Act?